In The Community

 Fairbridge Princes Trust

-Cammell Laird has been supporting the youth charity Fairbridge, which became part of the Princes Trust in 2011, for more than three years.
+For over three years, Cammell Laird has been supporting the youth charity Fairbridge, which became part of the Princes Trust in 2011.
 The company Chief Executive John Syvret sits on the Merseyside fundraising committee chaired by Sir Michael Bibby managing director of Bibby Line Group Limited.

 Zero to Hero.
 Cammell Laird’s apprentices have taken part in the annual Zero to Hero challenge on Merseyside since 2009.
 Zero to Hero sees major corporate organisations compete to turn £500 into at least £5,000 by forming a business idea.
 The team which raises the most wins.
-Initially the teams, are grilled by a Dragons Den panel which includes Cammell Laird CEO John Syvret and Sir Michael.
-They are then charged with raising the cash in what is seen as a brilliant exercise for teaching staff entrepreneurial skills.
-In each of the last three years Cammell Laird apprentices have won the challenge by raising most cash through their sponsored ‘Cammell Laird’ calendar.
-In total Cammell Laird and its apprentices have raised more than £90,000 through Zero to Hero.
+Initially, the teams are grilled by a Dragons Den panel which includes Cammell Laird CEO John Syvret and Sir Michael Bibby; they are then charged with raising the cash in what is seen as a brilliant exercise for teaching entrepreneurial skills.
+Cammell Laird apprentices have won the challenge three years in a row, by raising most cash through their sponsored ‘Cammell Laird’ calendar.
+In total, Cammell Laird and its apprentices have raised more than £90,000 through Zero to Hero.

 Spirit of Fairbridge.
-In addition to Zero to Hero Cammell Laird is also undertakes the refit and maintenance of Fairbridge’s tall ship Spirit of Fairbridge at no charge.
-The ship is a key element of Fairbridge’s work.
-It is used to take young people on sailing trips around the UK where they work as crew to build their confidence and develop their team building skills.
+In addition to Zero to Hero, Cammell Laird has also volunteered in the refit and maintenance of Fairbridge’s tall ship, Spirit of Fairbridge, between 2002 and 2014 (the ship has since been donated to a Falmouth based charity called Turn to Starboard and has been renamed Spirit of Falmouth).
+The ship has been a key element of Fairbridge’s work; being used to take young people on sailing trips around the UK, where they worked as crew to build their confidence and develop their team building skills.

-In 2013 Cammell Laird apprentices unveiled a beautiful sculpture they had made of the Spirit of Fairbridge.
-The sculpture is due to be auctioned off in March 2013 in aid of the charity.
-For further details visit www.princes-trust.org.uk or contact Cammell Laird HR Manager Danny Hart
+In 2013, Cammell Laird apprentices unveiled a beautiful sculpture they had made of the Spirit of Fairbridge.
+The sculpture was auctioned off in March 2013 in aid of the charity.

 Childrens hospice Christmas appeal